creativecomputing/interactionlab/README.md

 ## Assessable Tasks

-### Hello World
+### Home Page

-Using your knowledge of HTML and CSS (and JavaScript, if you like), create a website which introduces yourself to the class.
-Consider how the page could reflect your particular design sensibility, both formally and structurally.
-We will be using this page as a springboard to link to the research and writing you are generating this semester, so think about how the structure could evolve to accommodate a living archive of work.
+Build an index page for yourself using the structure and tags we have duscussed thus far in class.
+Consider how the page could reflect your particular design sensibility.
+We will be using this page as a springboard to link to the projects you make this semester, so think about how the structure could evolve to accommodate a living archive of work.

-### Essay
+### Hi, My Name Is

 Write an essay in response to a lecture, workshop, or reading we have engaged with over the course of the semester.
 Your essay can be of any length you choose, but should be a minimum of 500 words.

-### Presentation

-At the conclusion of the course, summarize your essay in a five-minute presentation to the class.
-Consider the design of your presentation in relation to the content of your essay and how it may relate to or depart from said content.

-### Compendium

-Working as a team, the class will design and develop a microsite to house the essays and corresponding research produced by each student.
-Consider an appropriate organizing principle for the work and how eaah essay will be reperesented within the site.

 ## Final Grade Calculation